seanreed1111/sql-recipes/recipes.md

 How It Works
 Only unique combinations of data will group to a count of 1.
 For instance, we can test if the surname King is unique:

-select last_name, count(*) from hr.employees
+SELECT last_name, count(*) FROM employee
-where last_name = 'King' group by last_name having count(*) = 1;
+WHERE last_name = 'King' group by last_name having count(*) = 1;

 This statement returns no results, meaning that the count of people with a surname of King is not 1; it’s some other number like 0, 2, or more.
 The statement first determines which rows have a LAST_NAME value of King.
 It then groups by LAST_NAME and counts the hits encountered.
 Lastly, the HAVING clause tests to see if the count of rows with a LAST_NAME of King was equal to 1.
 Only those results are returned, so a surname is unique only if you see a result.
-If we remove the HAVING clause as in the next SELECT statement, we’ll see how many Kings are in the HR.EMPLOYEES table. select last_name, count(*) from hr.employees where last_name = 'King' group by last_name;
+If we remove the HAVING clause as in the next SELECT statement, we’ll see how many Kings are in the employee table.
+SELECT last_name, count(*) FROM employee
+WHERE last_name = 'King' group by last_name;
 LAST_NAME   COUNT(*)
 King    2

 Two people have a surname of King, thus it isn’t unique and didn’t show up in our test for uniqueness.
 The same technique can be extended to test for unique combinations of columns.
 We can expand our recipe to test if someone’s complete name, based on the combination of FIRST_NAME and LAST_NAME, is unique.
-This SELECT statement includes both columns in the criteria, testing to see if Lindsey Smith is a unique full name in the HR.EMPLOYEES table.
+This SELECT statement includes both columns in the criteria, testing to see if Lindsey Smith is a unique full name in the employee table.

-select first_name, last_name, count(*) from hr.employees
+SELECT first_name, last_name, count(*) FROM employee
-where first_name = 'Lindsey' and last_name = 'Smith'
+WHERE first_name = 'Lindsey' and last_name = 'Smith'
 group by first_name, last_name having count(*) = 1;

 You can write similar recipes that use string concatenation, self-joins, and a number of other methods.
 ---
 2-11.
-Accessing Values from Subsequent or Preceding Rows Problem
+Accessing Values FROM Subsequent or Preceding Rows Problem
 You would like to query data to produce an ordered result, but you want to include calculations based on preceding and following rows in the result set.
 For instance, you want to perform calculations on event- style data based on events that occurred earlier and later in time.

 Solution
 Oracle supports the LAG and LEAD analytical functions to provide access to multiple rows in a table or expression, utilizing preceding/following logic—and you won’t need to resort to joining the source data to itself.
 Our recipe assumes you are trying to tackle the business problem of visualizing the trend in hiring of staff over time.
-The LAG function can be used to see which employee’s hiring followed another, and also to calculate the elapsed time between hiring. select first_name, last_name, hire_date, lag(hire_date, 1, '01-JUN-1987') over (order by hire_date) as Prev_Hire_Date, hire_date - lag(hire_date, 1, '01-JUN-1987') over (order by hire_date) as Days_Between_Hires from hr.employees order by hire_date;
+The LAG function can be used to see which employee’s hiring followed another, and also to calculate the elapsed time between hiring.
+SELECT first_name, last_name, hire_date,
+lag(hire_date, 1, '01-JUN-1987') over (ORDER BY hire_date) as Prev_Hire_Date, hire_date - lag(hire_date, 1, '01-JUN-1987') over (ORDER BY hire_date)
+as Days_Between_Hires FROM employee
+ORDER BY hire_date;
-Our query returns 107 rows, linking the employees in the order they were hired (though not necessarily preserving the implicit sort for display or other purposes), and showing the time delta between each joining the organization.
+Our query returns 107 rows, linking the employee in the order they were hired (though not necessarily preserving the implicit sort for display or other purposes), and showing the time delta between each joining the organization.

 How It Works
 The LAG and LEAD functions are like most other analytical and windowing functions in that they operate once the base non-analytic portion of the query is complete.
 Oracle performs a second pass over the intermediate result set to apply any analytical predicates.
-In effect, the non-analytic components are evaluated first, as if this query had been run. select first_name, last_name, hire_date
+In effect, the non-analytic components are evaluated first, as if this query had been run.
+SELECT first_name, last_name, hire_date
 -- placeholder for Prev_Hire_Date,
--- placehodler for Days_Between_Hires from hr.employees;
+-- placehodler for Days_Between_Hires FROM employee;
 The results at this point would look like this if you could see them: